 The CBP’s primary mission is anti-terrorism, it admits, so it is inexcusable that it does not scrutinize passenger lists before cruise ships sail out of U.S waters.

 The Customs and Border Patrol should begin vetting the name of passengers before the cruise starts, rather than screening passengers only at the end of the cruise.
-Unfortunately this is standard practice for the CBP, which routinely permits rapists, criminals with outstanding warrants and other misfits to board cruise ships.
+Unfortunately this is standard practice which routinely permits rapists, criminals with outstanding warrants and other misfits to board cruise ships.
 Then there is great fanfare at the end of the cruise when the CBP finally take a look at the ship manifest.

 As we reported before, cruise passengers Steven Mark Anthony Requena (photo right), age 28, was arrested while disembarking the Carnival Inspiration at the Port of Tampa two year ago.
 His name was flagged by a sweep of the manifest of passengers by Homeland Security officials who determined that the passenger was wanted for sexual assault in addition to assault with a weapon and forcible confinement.
 The U.S. Marshals arrested Requena only after the cruise ship returned to port.
 Regretfully, our federal government routinely looks at the ship passenger list only after the bad guys have already boarded the cruise ship.